QUT-CAB302-Software-Development/virtual-sustainability-tour/README.md

 Test files are located in the `src/test/java` directory.

 ## Recommended Tutorials

-Please note that this is not an exhaustive list of tutorials.
-These are just some tutorials that I found helpful when I was learning Spring & Thymeleaf.
-You may find other tutorials more useful to you, depending on your learning style and your project requirements.

 - Videos:
   - [(LinkedIn Learning) Create a Spring Project - by Todd Perkins](https://www.linkedin.com/learning/learning-java-applications-14700256/creating-a-spring-project) - This is a collection of short videos to get you started with Spring & Thymeleaf.
 We recommend the first 3 videos in this series: